noma4i/mongo_trails/README.md

 # PaperTrail to MongoDB storage

-Based on paper-trail gem `v10.3.1`
+Based on paper-trail gem `v10.3.1`.
+All future versions will follow version of the parent Paper Trail gem

 Track changes to your models, for auditing or versioning.
 See how a model looked at any stage in its lifecycle, revert it to any version, or restore it after it